michaelwclark/mongodb-atlas-data-api-sdk-examples/README.md

+# mongodb-atlas-data-api-sdk-examples
+Examples of using mongodb-atlas-data-api-sdk

 To run the examples update the environment variables accordingly.
+You can hardcode these too just update the src/env.js file.

 ```
 export API_KEY=<YOUR MONGO ATLAS DB API KEY>